duckietown/book-devmanual-software/src/intermediate/dtros/index.md

-(sec:dt_way_nodes)=
-# Structuring ROS Nodes
+(sec:intermediate-dtros)=
+# The **DTROS** class

 This section deals with how you should write the code in a ROS node.
 In particular, how to structure it.
 Writing the code of a node goes hand-in-hand with documenting it, but this will be discussed in more detail in [](sec:dt_way_code_docs).

 ## General structure